apache/activemq-artemis/docs/user-manual/en/architecture.md

 messaging broker and a number of protocol managers that provide support for the various protocol mentioned earlier.

-The standalone broker configuration uses [Airline](http://rvesse.github.io/airline/) for bootstrapping the Broker.

 The stand-alone broker architecture is shown in figure 3.3 below:

 ![ActiveMQ Artemis architecture3](images/architecture3.jpg)